rbtttttt/Noah-bar/readme.md

 - All bug fixes has been documented in commits on GitHub.

+#### Final comments:
+At the start of the project I did not realise that I had to start by creating a GitHub repository, so I did everything externally before updating to github, therefore my commits are quite low, However I understand how it works now and will improve for future projects.

 ## Sources & Resources used:
 ### Images for cocktails: https://www.facebook.com/Mr.MonkeyX (permission given)